Table of Contents

-The safe harbor 401(k) does not have a limit to the number of employees who can use the plan and it has the same contribution limits as the traditional 401(k): $22,500 per year for employees younger than 50 and $30,000 per year for employees 50 and older.
+The safe harbor 401(k) does not have a limit to the number of employees who can use the plan and it has the same contribution limits as the traditional 401(k).

 Your match can either be 2% of every employees' salary, regardless of whether they contribute or a dollar per dollar match only for employees who contribute, up to a maximum of 3% of their salary.
 The required matching contributions under the SIMPLE 401(k) are lower than the safe harbor 401(k), so this plan might end up being a little more affordable for some small business owners.